okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 ### Inline hook security

-To secure the communication channel between Okta and your external service, you have the option of using HTTP headers or OAuth2 tokens.
+To secure the communication channel between Okta and your external service, you have the option of using HTTP headers or OAuth 2.0 tokens.

 ### OAuth 2.0